 Vaccination Clinics

-NFHT will return to offering Covid vaccination clinics this fall that are open to the public at our Northumberland Mall location.
+Our Covid and Flu vaccination clinics will run over the winter and are open to the public at our Northumberland Mall location.
 NFHT patients can also receive vaccinations at our associated clinics.
-We also offer flu shot clinics during the Influenza season.
-Keep checking this page.
-When our vaccine supply is confirmed, we may open appointments with short notice.
+We will continuously open up online booking dates as our vaccine supply is confirmed, we may open appointments with short notice.

 Our COVID-19/FLU vaccination clinics at our Northumberland Mall location are open to the public for all ages from babies up.